Rose-STL-Lab/Zihao-s-Toolbox/README.md

 ## Usage:

-Add this Git repo as a submodule of your project repo.
+Add the following Git repository as a submodule to your project repository:

 ```bash
 git submodule add <repo-git> src/utils